Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: Benchmarking LVLMs on VGCure

 \subsection{Impact of Complexity}

-We further discuss the impact of graph complexity on the LVLMs' ability to understand and reason over the visual graph considering the number of edges, number of nodes, and average degree of the graph.
-Figure \ref{fig:complexity_results} shows the performance comparison of five LVLMs on QA samples across representative tasks and complexity levels.
-It can be observed that as graph complexity increases, the performance of LVLMs declines on most tasks, especially on \textit{Edge Number Query}, where results vary greatly with complexity.
-Besides, some LVLMs achieve peak performance at intermediate complexity levels on some tasks, but struggle with more complex graphs.
-This reflects a balance between information richness and complexity of visual graphs, whereas higher complexity likely overwhelm the LVLMs' reasoning capacity, attention mechanisms, or ability to generalize due to training biases or compounded errors in large graphs.
-In addition, different complexity dimensions have varying effects on the LVLMs performance on different tasks.
-For instance, on \textit{Nodes Number Query}, LVLMs are minimally affected by the number of edges while strongly affected by the number of nodes and average degree.
-More results are shown in Figures \ref{fig:size_results_qa}-\ref{fig:degree_results_fc} in the Appendix due to space limit, and the overall trend remains similar to the above findings.
+We further discuss the impact of graph complexity on the LVLMs' ability to understand and reason over the visual graph by considering the number of edges, number of nodes, and average degree.
+Fig.\ref{fig:complexity_results} shows a performance comparison of five LVLMs on QA samples across representative tasks and complexity levels.
+As complexity increases, LVLMs' performance declines, especially on \textit{EN}, where results vary significantly.
+Besides, some LVLMs perform best at intermediate complexity, but struggle with more complex graphs.
+This reflects a balance between information richness and complexity of visual graphs, whereas higher complexity likely overwhelm the LVLMs' abilities to reason or generalize due to the complex information within large graphs.
+In addition, different complexity dimensions affect LVLMs' performance on various tasks differently, such as \textit{NNu}, where LVLMs are more influenced by the number of nodes and average degree than by edges.
+More results in Figs.\ref{fig:size_results_qa}-\ref{fig:degree_results_fc} show the similar trend.